Why Your Senior Dog Needs Specialized Boarding Care

 As our dogs enter their golden years, their needs change.
 The high-energy playgroups and busy environments that they once enjoyed can become overwhelming or even physically taxing.
 At Ruh-Roh Retreat, we understand that senior dogs don't just need a place to stay—they need a specialized environment that honors their pace, their health, and their need for extra comfort.

-To help you ensure your older companion has the best experience possible, we connect you with a network of independent providers who specialize in senior care.
+To help you ensure your older companion has the best experience possible, we connect you with Ruh-Roh Retreat sitters, many of whom have real experience caring for senior dogs.
 Here is why specialized boarding matters for the "senior citizens" of the dog world.

 A peaceful senior Golden Retriever resting on a luxury orthopedic bed